Battle of Murjakheti

 The Battle of Murjakheti was fought between the armies of the Kingdom of Imereti and the Samtskhe-Saatabago at the place of Murjakheti near Akhalkalaki, on 12 August 1535.

 Background

 During Qvarqvare III's reign Persian influence on Samtskhe was growing day by day.
 Because of that Ottomans greatly damaged the country and especially it's southwestern region.
 Meskhetian lords had recognized that under Qvarqvare's rule Samtskhe would finally turn to the Enemy's hands.
-They made an alliance with the Georgian kings, Bagrat III of Imereti and Luarsab I of Kartli to end up Jaqelian rule and protect Samtskhe from dominant Muslim empires (Ottomans and Safavids).
+They made an alliance with the Georgian kings, Bagrat III of Imereti and Luarsab I to end up Jaqelian rule and protect Samtskhe from dominant Muslim empires (Ottomans and Safavids).

 Battle

 In 1535 King Bagrat III with help of prince Rostom Gurieli and Mingrelian allies invaded Samtskhe.
 He defeated and captured Qvarqvare III, the atabeg was captured by Gurieli's cup-bearer Isak Artumeladze, and eventually delivered to Bagrat.
 Georgians had annexed Samtskhe-Saatabago.
 Qvarqvare died in prison, while Rostom of Guria was awarded Adjara and Lazeti.